2000GHz/2000GHz/README.md

 Hey there!
-I'm 2000GHz, a 20yo dude trying to self teach my way into the Software Development world.
+I'm 2000GHz, a 21yo dude trying to self teach my way into the Software Development world.

-Learning Python at the moment! 🐍

-Veeery very beginner (I'm doing my best!)

-I'll be happy to help with anything I can 😉

 🇬🇧//🇪🇸